b3by/AwesomeCV/README.md

 ------

 * I generated my qrcode [here](https://www.the-qrcode-generator.com/).
-* Icon list can be found [here](http://ctan.mirror.garr.it/mirrors/CTAN/fonts/fontawesome/fontawesome.pdf).
+* Icon list can be found [here](http://ctan.mirror.garr.it/mirrors/CTAN/fonts/fontawesome/doc/fontawesome.pdf).
-* Solarized colors are used.
-Thanks to Chris for his great [overview](http://chrisvoncsefalvay.com/codebase/solarized-listings-in-latex).
+* [Solarized](http://ethanschoonover.com/solarized) colors are used for the color palette.

 Please report any error you get when using it.